Shippable/docs/sources/deploy/azure-dcos.md

 ```

 You'll also need to create a type image resource.
 This will represent your Docker image in your pipeline.
-In our example, we're using an image hosted in Docker hub, that was created by when the repository was built.
+In our example, we're using an image hosted in Docker Hub, that was created by when the repository was built.

 ```
 resources: